-A Reading Endorsement may be added to any standard teaching license, including Early Childhood, Middle Childhood, Intervention Specialist, Adolescence to Young Adult (AYA), and Multi-Age License.
+ODU offers a Reading Endorsement that can be added to any standard teaching license including Early Childhood, Middle Childhood, Intervention Specialist, Adolescence to Young Adult and Multi-Age License.

 In this course, students study the phonology, morphology, syntax, semantic and pragmatic underpinnings of English, and the instructional strategies that support language acquisition and literacy.

 EDU 518 Content Area Reading and Writing: Instruction and Technology

 This course examines principles, strategies and methodologies designed to improve student achievement in the content areas.
 Research theory, and implications for instruction and technology, is examined and reviewed.
 Topics include purposes and types of reading; content reading learning design and delivery; and methods of assessing reading strategies and skills in student-centered reading instruction.

 EDU 520 Non-fiction Literature, Common Core, and the Teaching of Reading